In this blog post, We will understand about 10 drawbacks of PMP.

-Some of the people who are preparing for the exam might be thinking that after doing such kind of hard work and spending a bomb on a certification you are done and this was a one-time activity and you hold the certification forever but the reality is far away.
+Some of the people preparing for the exam might think that after doing such hard work and spending a bomb on a certification, you are done, and this was a one-time activity.
+You hold the certification forever, but the reality is far away.

-So, Every 3 years 60 PDU’s are required to be accumulated and you can gain PDU’s by self-learning, attending training from PMI partner institutes, and some other ways as well.
+So, Every 3 years, 60 PDUs are required to be accumulated, and you can gain PDUs by self-learning, attending training from PMI partner institutes, and other ways.

-So, you need to spend money and effort to maintain your credentials which is a recurring exercise.
+So, you need to spend money and effort to maintain your credentials which is a regular exercise.

 4. Application and approval process